iWriteGigs

 Question #5

-E People are not good at masking their feelings, but most people are inconsistent in their ability to decode nonverbal signals.
+E People are not good at masking their feelings, and most people are highly skilled in their ability to decode nonverbal signals.

 Question #6